lf834136223/image-processing-from-scratch/README.md

 ### All codes were wrote in python3.7 or c++

+---
 moudles you may need:
-    python:
+<strong>python:</strong>
 -        numpy for matix calculation
 -        matplotlib for reading and showing images
 -       opencv2 for some image operations
-    c++:
+<strong>c++:</strong>
 -        opencv2

+---

 Have fun.